 So how do Vets know about this project?

-There will be cameras in all common areas of the facility so that getting to the know the Vets will be available, learn their hobbies, ease-drop on their therapy sessions, both the group and the post float session with the float guide.
-Vets can tune in and watch, they will relate to each other and with luck, be inspired to find their Warrior Within.
+There will be cameras in all common areas of the facility so that viewers will get to the know the Vets, learn their hobbies, ease-drop on their therapy sessions, both the group and the post float session with the float guide.
+Vets can tune in and watch live float sessions and with luck, be inspired to find their own Warrior Within.

 A typical flotation tank is 4' tall and 7' long.
 It has nine inches of body-temperature water combined with 1500 Lbs. of body-soothing Epsom salt that promises to reduce stress and pain for extended periods of time.
 This amount of Epsom salt will make the body very buoyant, like a beach ball on the surface of the water that cannot be pushed under without popping back up to the surface.
 Without gravity one becomes weightless.
 And, because the water is skin temperature, one cannot feel the water that they are floating atop of.
 One can conscientiously move their arms and legs, but they cannot feel them moving.
-The box or tank, where you close yourself into, is completely black and soundproof; one does not know if their eyes are open or closed.
+The box or tank, where you close yourself into, is completely black and soundproof.
+It is so dark that one does not know if their eyes are open or closed.
 There's a chemical reaction that happens in the brain when exposed to this sensory deprived atmosphere.
 Cortisol levels start to decrease, endorphins and dopamine start to increase, pragmatic thoughts drift.
 This environment becomes a very safe environment, like returning to the womb.
-The world outside is completely shut off which allows the person to enter a very deep semi-conscience state, allowing the brain and body to internally reset via facing themselves head on, by taking their own bull by the horns, to acknowledge their experiences for what they truly are and thus able to separate them into individual experiences, return to life and accept their experiences for what they truly are; a past experience that is no longer.
-Forgetting their experiences is not healthy but accepting them is healthy.
+The world outside is completely shut off which allows the person to enter a very deep semi-conscience state called Theta.
+This allows the brain and body to internally reset via facing themselves head on, by taking their own bull by the horns, to acknowledge their experiences, separate them into individual experiences, return to life and accept these experiences for what they truly are; a past experience that is no longer.
+Forgetting their experiences is not healthy but accepting them is.
 Our Military Heroes deserve to feel proud not suffer mentally or physically.
 These brave individuals are valuable members of our communities and they deserve to feel the love our country holds for them.